Weimax Wines & Spirits

 Today some Rhône wines cost more than similar quality Bordeaux and Burgundy!

 Gerin started bottling wine only in 1987 and the domaine continues to grow and excel.
-We've followed Gerin's wine for a decade, or so and are pleased to note the quality was good to begin with and it's even better now.
+We've followed Gerin's wine for a few decades and are pleased to note the quality was good to begin with and it's even better now.
 Amazing what happens when the vines get older and the winemaker does, too!

 Jean-Michel makes a range of wines, but it's his Côte-Rôtie wines which excite us the most.
 His entry-level wine is usually quite nice and he has a small parcel in Les Grandes Places, too with old, older and ancient Syrah vines.

-I bought a bottle of Gerin's 2004 La Landonne.
+I bought a bottle of Gerin's 2004 La Landonne to taste.
 Guigal makes a "grand cru" caliber wine from his parcel in La Landonne and has been making it since the 1978 vintage.
 Gerin started making wine from his tiny 4/10ths-of-a-hectare patch of vines in the 1996 vintage.
 Gerin's wine costs a small fortune, while Guigal's goes for "ransom" money.
+But it was exceptional and so was the 2005.
+We have not seen this wine in distribution locally for a few years.

 It's great to find fantastic wines from wonderful independent wine growers, but we also appreciate when large wineries make good wine.